tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ When you hit with a melee attack while you're staggered, gain 10 temporary hit points (champion: 25 temporary hp; epic: 50 temporary hp).

 **Quirk:** Swaggers even when overmatched.

 ---

+#### Pendant of Burning Blood

+_Recharge 11+:_ Your blood is black, thick as treacle and hot as boiling oil.
+As a free action when you take untyped ongoing damage (so, just plain “X ongoing damage”, as opposed to ongoing psychic damage or ongoing fire damage or whatever), you may inflict an amount of fire damage equal to that ongoing damage on all foes engaged with you.

+**Quirk:** Passionate in the extreme.

+---